Tutorial quantriet

 Files needed: al2o3.cif; caf2.cif; zno.cif; cpd-1d.xy; round_robin_xy.zip

 Learning Outcomes: This tutorial will introduce you to quantitative Rietveld refinement.
-This is a complex area with many pitfalls.
-Before doing this in anger you must read the specialist literature (e.g. Round Robin publications by Madsen/Scarlett or their chapter in Robert Dinnebier’s text).
-It uses data on an Al2O3/CaF2/ZnO mixture where microabsorption effects are minor and there is minimal preferred orientation.
+The tutorial uses data on an Al2O3/CaF2/ZnO mixture from the Round Robin where microabsorption effects are minor and there is minimal preferred orientation.
 See J. Appl.
 Cryst., 2001, 34, 409-426.

-1. Download the data files and follow Durham menus to set up a 3 phase Rietveld refinement of data set cpd-1d.xy.
-Beware: the ZnO x/y parameters should be entered as:
+1. Download the data files and follow topas-editor menus to set up a 3 phase Rietveld refinement for data set cpd-1d.xy.
+Beware: the ZnO x/y parameters should be entered as fractions:

 x =2/3; y =1/3;